 Student Forum is the executive board level of the GSD’s elected student government.
 The Student Forum works to improve student life at the GSD and serves as a link between the student body and the school administration.

 Members of Student Forum meet regularly with the Office of Student Affairs and with the Dean, as well as the Class Representatives for each program and year.
 The members of Student Forum, along with the elected Class Representatives, also participate in the Student Academic Affairs Committee.
-Through the roles of the different Chair offices within Student Forum, the student government maintains regular communications with major offices at the GSD such as Alumni Relations, Building Services, Career Services, the office of Diversity, Inclusion, and Belonging, the Frances Loeb Library, etc. Members of Student Forum also serve on other ad-hoc administrative and student committees.
+Through the roles of the different Chair offices within Student Forum, the student government maintains regular communications with major offices at the GSD such as Alumni Relations, Facilities, Career Services, the office of Diversity, Inclusion, and Belonging, the Frances Loeb Library, etc. Members of Student Forum also serve on other ad-hoc administrative and student committees.
 Student Forum holds weekly internal meetings, and meetings open to the entire student body are scheduled at least once every semester, as well as an open meeting with the Dean.

 Student Forum manages budgets for various activities, events, and projects, as well as the funding for GSD student groups.
 Funding for Student Forum and student groups is drawn from the Student Activity Fee.
 The Office of Student Affairs staff work with Student Forum on budgeting and approve allocations.

 Student Forum officers are elected by the GSD student body each spring.
 They serve for a full academic year, taking over from the outgoing leadership each May, and serving for the following fall and spring semesters.
 Student Forum elected chairs also have the option to appoint officers and committees to help them carry out their work.